 During Gum Graft Surgery, Dr. Bokser addresses the problem by taking tissue from the roof of your mouth and attaching it to remaining gum tissue to cover the exposed root.
 This can be done for one tooth or several teeth and will result in a more even gum line.
 The procedure will also reduced sensitivity as well as help prevent further loss of gum tissue.

-What Are the Causes of Gum Recession?
+What Are the Causes of Receding Gums?

 Receding gums may be caused by the following factors, or a combination of these factors: